Cantonese vs Oromo

 Cantonese vs Oromo Difficulty

 The Cantonese vs Oromo difficulty level basically depends on the number of Cantonese Alphabets and Oromo Alphabets.
 Also the number of vowels and consonants in the language plays an important role in deciding the difficulty level of that language.
 The important points to be considered when we compare Cantonese and Oromo are the origin, speaking countries, language family, different greetings, speaking population of these languages.
 Want to know in Cantonese and Oromo, which language is harder to learn?
-Time required to learn Cantonese is 88 weeks while to learn Oromo time required is Not Available.
+Time required to learn Cantonese is 88 weeks while to learn Oromo time required is 44 weeks.